 During the first week of each semester, all semester students participate in an orientation designed to introduce Madrid and Spanish life.
 The academic program in Madrid consists of four courses taught in Spanish (1.0 Pomona course credit each).
 All students are required to take one course in advanced Spanish grammar and composition.
 Students then choose three electives from a range of courses.

 Upon recommendation of the Middlebury Director, students may also register for one class with certain U.S. study abroad programs based at the Instituto Internacional.
 Students should avoid courses that overlap or duplicate Pomona’s Spanish 170, 185a, and 185b.

 Spring semester students may opt to participate in one of Middlebury’s alternative programs at one of three Spanish universities.
 The universities are: La Universidad Carlos III, Getafe; La Universidad de Córdoba; and La Universidad de la Rioja, Logroño.
-Students enroll in a full-time program of regular university courses and live in dormitories, local student residences or private homes.
+Students on these programs enroll in a full-time program of regular university courses and live in dormitories, local student residences, or private homes.
 Participants in this option must have advanced Spanish language proficiency and be mature and resourceful individuals who desire the independence of a full-immersion environment.
 Students must apply for university programs at the time of application.